backblaze-b2-samples/backblaze-frameio/node-risingcloud/README.md

 # Backblaze Custom Action for Frame.io - Rising Cloud Implementation

 This is a version of the Backblaze Custom Action for Frame.io implemented to run on [Rising Cloud](https://risingcloud.com/).
-The custom action is structured as a web service and two tasks: one to export assets from Frame.io to files in Backblaze B2, and another to import files from Backblaze B2 to assets in Frame.io.
-The web service responds to HTTP requests from Frame.io and starts one of the tasks to handle each request asynchronously.
+The custom action is structured as a web service and a task.
+The web service responds to HTTP requests from Frame.io and starts the tasks to handle each request asynchronously.
+The task exports assets from Frame.io to files in Backblaze B2, or imports files from Backblaze B2 to assets in Frame.io depending on the incoming request.

-In **Auto Scaling Config** for the web service and the two tasks, set a minimum of 1 worker to be ready to serve requests.
+In **Auto Scaling Config** for the web service and the task, set a minimum of 1 worker to be ready to serve requests.

 ***